andrescorrada/IntroductionToAlgebraicEvaluation/README.md

 one side of learning.
 Evaluation and its simplicity has been lost in a morass of theory about training.

-A safety analogy in another technological realm may clarify the stupidity of this focus on just one side of the learning problem.
+A safety analogy in another technological realm may clarify why this focus on just one side of the learning problem is needlesly narrow.
 Consider the humble role of thermometers in cars.
 Temperature thermometers are not that smart.
 They just measure and output a single number.
 But they are useful because they can be hooked to a car's computer and warn us that our engine is overheating.

 Where are the evaluation thermometers that can do the same for measuring the quality of the decisions made by noisy judges?
 What is special about